blizzardfun/matlab_hwk/README.md

-# matlib_hwk
+# Pharmaceutical Data Analysis
-Pymaceutical homework problem using pandas dataframes and matplotlib  for plotting graphs
+Pharmaceutical data analysis and visualization using pandas dataframes and matplotlib  for plotting results of data analysis.

 Using csv files which contain mouse test data for each mouse in the study and clinical data regarding the response to treatment, the following 4 graphs will be produced